 Converting to tourist visa waiver status at the end of my first, free BB year was what I chose to do, strictly because it was the course of action that “fit” best with what was going on in my life at the time.

-Under current rules as a A Tourist Visa or Tourist Visa Waiver holder you can stay 24 months in the Philippines, applying for and paying for an extension every 59 days (two months under BI counting rules).
-You can extend your stay your stay every 2 months at any BI office for the first 16 months of stay.
+Under current rules as a A Tourist Visa or Tourist Visa Waiver holder you can stay 24 months in the Philippines, applying for and paying for an extension every 59 days (two months under BI counting rules). (ed. note: there is now a six month extension option as well) You can extend your stay your stay every 2 months at any BI office for the first 16 months of stay.
 After month 16 you are still eligible to extend but you can only do so at the BI main office in Intramuros, Manila.

 If you have been following along, and counting, my 12 months of BB status and 16 months of tourist status was up 28 February.
 1 March as the date stamped in my passport that indicated when I had to leave.